Acne – Diagnosis, Symptoms, and Treatment

 Signs and Symptoms

-The diagnosis is made based on symptoms and physical examination.
-There are no tests that you doctor needs to order to confirm the diagnosis.
-In severe cases that are unresponsive to first-line treatment, your doctor may refer you to a dermatologist.
-In these cases, they may biopsy the skin lesions or send pus for gram stain and culture.
+The diagnosis is made based on your recollection of when the lesions on the skin presented, a review of your medical history, and an examination of the skin.
+There are no tests that your doctor needs to order to confirm the diagnosis.
+In severe cases that are unresponsive to first-line treatment, your doctor may refer you to a dermatologist for specialized treatment.
+In these cases, they may biopsy the skin lesions or send pus for gram stain and culture to reveal which bacteria are causing the infection.

 Acne Treatment and Medication